 How to make Fizzy, refreshing Kombucha and break the soda habit

 Kombucha is a traditional tonic drink made from sweetened tea and a symbiotic culture.
 It is known for its detoxifying, and energizing effects.
 Coveted by health nuts for decades, it can be found in health food stores and some natural markets that cater to the organic elite.
-The bottles are pricey when purchased individually but Kombucha can be made at home for the cost of a few tea bags and a cup of sugar.
+It’s also found in super markets.
+Even Costco carries it by the case.
+But the bottles are pricey when purchased individually.
+I’ve got good news for your budget!
+Kombucha can be made at home for the cost of a few tea bags and a half cup of sugar.

 To make fizzy, bottled kombucha follow these simple steps:

 - Take the remaining fermented kombucha from the batch that you took the starter and scoby from.
 It should be 7 cups of fermented kombucha.
 Put it into an 8 cup/2 quart glass measuring bowl.
-Add 1 cup of fruit juice such as grape, pomegranate, blueberry, or raspberry.
+Add 1 cup of fruit juice such as grape, pomegranate, blueberry, or cranberry.
 Stir well.
 Pour into clean pop or beer bottles.
+Bottles with spring caps work well.
 Leave at least 1 to 1 ½ inches of head space to allow for pressure to build inside the bottles.
 8 cups of liquid will fill 6 – 10 ounce bottles.

-- Cap bottles using metal crimp caps and a bottle capper, or complete the closures according to the manufacturer’s instructions.
+- Cap bottles using metal crimp caps and a bottle capper, or complete the closures on swing-top bottles according to the manufacturer’s instructions.

 - Allow the bottled kombucha to sit for 24 to 48 hours on the counter or in a warm place.
 Test the kombucha after 24 hours, as you don’t want it to ferment too long and begin to taste like beer.